Table of contents

 The terms “content management system” and “web content management” system (WCM or WCMS) are often used interchangeably, and there’s no clear industry definition that lets you tell one from the other.

 CMS tends to imply the creation, editing, and management of content, while WCM implies all that, plus management of your websites themselves.
-But in 2018, whether a vendor prefers one term or the other doesn’t tell you what you need to know, so you’ve got to look under the hood to see what’s really being offered.
+But whether a vendor prefers one term or the other doesn’t tell you what you need to know, so you’ve got to look under the hood to see what’s really being offered.

 Key features in a CMS/WCM solution